Some results concerning the representation theory of the algebra underlying loop quantum gravity: LQG briefing

 The second step consists in choosing a $*$-representation of the algebra $\scripta$, thus enabling one to compute expectation values and hence make physical predictions.

 The purpose of this section is to look at the first of these two steps in the context of LQG.
 It has been extensively studied there and the choice of the set of classical observables as well as the corresponding $*$-algebra which is made can be regarded as the very essence of LQG.
 In this section, we will briefly review these developments to make the paper self contained as well as fix the notation.
-Thus the pedagogical value of this section will be very low.
-For an extensive recent review see \cite{Thiemann:2001yy}.

 As a first step recall that the canonical pair in LQG is a SU(2) connection one-form $A$ and a frame field $E_I$ with a nontrivial density weight.
 Both of these take values on a spacial slice $\Sigma$ of the four-manifold $M$.
 Being a one-form, $A$ can be integrated naturally (that is, without recurse to background structure) along curves $e$ in $\Sigma$, to form \textit{holonomies}